Federal prosecutors notify Trump he is target of investigation: reports

 Trump appears to acknowledge that the document remained classified in the recording, reportedly telling two authors working on an autobiography for his former chief of staff Mark Meadows that they couldn’t view it given their lack of security clearances.

-Members of the Trump campaign and Trump’s legal team did not respond to requests for comment.
+Members of the Trump campaign and Trump’s legal team did not respond to requests for comment from The Hill.